 Now I’m not going to build a super critical definition of energy nor power, this is just a sort of intuition building exercise for those occasions when definitions get fuzzy because I have been reading too far and wide.

-Energy is defined as the ability to do work, and can be resignated in joules or Watt-hours.
+Energy is defined as the ability to do work, and its units are joules or Watt-hours.

 Another point to note is that energy can be stored, and transformed from one form to another, while power cannot be stored.

 So what’s a simple model to solidify this concept of energy and power?
 Because it is one thing to give definitions but it also helps to give examples to aide in gaining intuition.